1969 USS Enterprise fire

-The 1969 USS Enterprise fire was a major fire and series of explosions that broke out aboard aircraft carrier on January 14, 1969, off the coast of Oahu, Hawaii, US.
+On January 14, 1969, a major fire and a series of explosions aboard the aircraft carrier off the coast of O'ahu, Hawaii, United States, led to the deaths of 28 sailors and injuries to 314 others.
+Additionally, 15 aircraft were destroyed in the incident.
 A Zuni rocket detonated under a plane's wing, causing a fire that touched off more munitions, blowing holes in the flight deck that allowed burning jet fuel to enter the ship.
-The blaze killed 28 sailors, injured 314, and destroyed 15 aircraft.
-The cost of replacing the aircraft and repairing the ship was over US$126 million (roughly $1 billion adjusted for inflation in 2022).
-Even graver damage was likely prevented by improvements made after the similar 1967 USS Forrestal fire.
+The cost of replacing the aircraft and repairing the ship cost over US$126 million (roughly $1 billion adjusted for inflation in 2022).

 Background

 On January 14, 1969 Enterprise was off the coast of Hawaii conducting a final battle drill and Operational Readiness Inspection (ORI) before steaming for Vietnam.
 Additional personnel were aboard Enterprise to observe the ORI.

 Fire

 Sailors from the destroyer use their hoses to help fight fires aboard Enterprise.

 About 8:18 a.m., Enterprise was turning to port to conduct flight operations.
 On the stern sat a McDonnell Douglas F-4 Phantom II armed with Zuni rockets.
 The exhaust from an MD-3A "Huffer", a tractor-mounted unit used to start aircraft, heated one of the Zunis until its 15 lb warhead of Composition B explosive exploded, perforating the aircraft's fuel tanks and igniting the JP-5 jet fuel.
 About one minute later, three more Zuni rockets exploded, blowing holes into the flight deck which allowed the burning jet fuel to pour into the level below.
 Captain Kent Lee, commanding officer of Enterprise, directed the port turn to continue after the first explosion, steering the ship into the wind to blow smoke away from the ship.

 About three minutes after the initial explosion, a bomb exploded on the burning Phantom, blowing a hole of about 8 by 7 ft in the flight deck.
 The heat ignited additional fires on the lower level, and debris made holes in the deck which allowed burning fuel to spread farther, entering the two lower levels and eventually the first deck.
 This explosion also severed nearby firehoses and damaged and rendered inoperable the twin-agent fire extinguishing system that provided firefighting foam to the area.
 Two 500 lb Mark 82 bombs soon detonated in succession; several minutes later three Mark 82 bombs in a bomb rack exploded.
 This blast tore a hole into the flight deck of about 18 by 22 ft and ruptured a 6000 USgal fuel tank mounted on a KA-3B tanker aircraft; the ensuing fireball spread the fire further.
 There were 18 explosions, which blew eight holes into the flight deck and beyond.

 The nuclear-powered cruiser and destroyer came to the stricken carrier's aid.
 It took the combined crews of the three ships about four hours to extinguish the fires.